ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/discrete-structures.md

   those properties through testing and/or proof, describe how these properties are similar to and/or different from other discrete structures, and explain when it is appropriate to use the structure.
-- Correctly complete Python programming tasks with each discrete structure.
+- Complete Python programming tasks with a discrete structure.
 For
   instance:
     - Using the formal definition of Boolean logic operations like `and`, `or`, and `implies`, translate a truth table discrete structure into an